Calls a late-bound method on an object, pushing the return value onto the evaluation stack.

 The arguments are placed on the stack in left-to-right order.
 That is, the first argument is computed and placed on the stack, then the second argument, then the third, until all necessary arguments are atop the stack in descending order.
 The instance reference obj (always required for callvirt) must be pushed before any of the user-visible arguments.
 The signature (carried in the metadata token) need not contain an entry in the parameter list for the this pointer.

 MissingMethodException is thrown if a non-static method with the indicated name and signature could not be found in the class associated with obj or any of its base classes.
-This is typically detected when Microsoft Intermediate Language (MSIL) instructions are converted to native code, rather than at runtime.
+This is typically detected when MSIL instructions are converted to native code, not at run time.

 NullReferenceException is thrown if obj is null.